mobil-e-hub/meh/README.md

-### TODOs

-ce276a8e-8e0d-4286-95b5-1b7ff37414f4

-39dd362a-cff1-4105-b961-4ad187fc1656

-5f9581f1-49d5-4479-b9d3-e179d1663d32

-a43791e0-121c-4dbb-9d17-19ce8c9e902f

-## Example: Complete MQTT Communication For A Simple Delivery (WIP)
+## Showcase: Complete MQTT Communication (WIP)
 ### Task Description
 #### Task
-The Parcel is manually placed on the Hub, then picked up by the Drone and dropped off to the car.
-The car carries the parcel to another point, where it is picked up again by the drone, and dropped off back to the Hub.
+The Parcel is manually placed on the Car, then picked up by the Drone and dropped off to the Hub.

 #### Involved Entities
 - Hub `aef6d0fd-d150-4435-9c73-3b3339b77582`, placed at node `n00`